The Marked · Chapter 14

 The principality was mining toward something underneath the city.
 Something old.
 Something imprisoned.

-Not by the people in the room — he did not know them, did not trust them, would not trust them for weeks.
-Understood by the pattern.
+Not by the people in the room — not yet.
 By the convergence of multiple observations into a picture larger than any one observer could make.

 The principality was afraid of this room.